Custom Made

 • If you use filters in your return vents, opt for low-MERV filters to prevent unnecessary strain on your system.

-Example of a return vent filter installed in a home HVAC system.
+Where to install return vent filter installed in a home HVAC system

-You want to consider adding filters to your return vents when:
+You want to consider adding filters to your return vents when any of the following apply to you:

 • Why It Helps:

-Animal lose hair and skin cells.
-These can build up inside your heating, ventilation along with air conditioning system and its ductwork as time passes.
+Animals lose hair and skin cells.
+These can build up inside your heating, ventilation, along air conditioning system and its ductwork as time passes.
 Filters placed at the return vents capture this material before it goes into the system.
-This keeps the ducts in a more clean state and lowers the load on your furnace filter.
+This keeps the ducts in a cleaner state and lowers the load on your furnace filter.

 • What to Use: